Estimated reading time: 15 minutes

 Saving Methods That Allowed Us Mortgage Freedom

-Here’s the thing, we never anticipated being mortgage-free by the age of 40.
+Here’s the thing: we never anticipated being mortgage-free by age 40.

 Like most Canadians, we signed up for 25 years and did our best to save before we bought.